JudeQuintana/terraform-main/docs/routing-policy-language.md

 on the policy file is the change log.
 Plan output diffed between commits is the access change audit trail.

-In each case, the compliance artifact is the policy itself -- not a separate document describing what the network *should* look like, but the actual declaration that *compiles to* the network.
+In each case, the compliance artifact is the policy itself, not a separate document describing what the network *should* look like, but the actual declaration that *compiles to* the network.
 The gap between documentation and implementation that auditors typically probe does not exist.
 The documentation